shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

   @Output() getData = new EventEmitter<string>();
   @Output() getUser = new EventEmitter<any>();
   ```
-- And now we can pass use that function in child component and we can pass the data to it to the parent in **child.component.html** file.
+- And now we can emit the data from child component with the help of event to the parent component.
   ```
   <input type="text" #inputBox>
   <button (click)="getData.emit(inputBox.value)"></button>